reminyborg/kinesis-cli/README.md

 echo testing | kinesis stream-name
 ```

-to pipe from an stream
+to pipe from an stream *Warning this is currently very slow*
 ```
 kinesis stream-name > file
 ```